oktadev/okta-blog/_source/_posts/2024-01-24-spring-boot-authorization.md

 }
 ```

-For the `@PreAuthorize` rules to take effect, you must add the annotation `@EnableGlobalMethodSecurity` to the security configuration, the final code must looks like:
+For the `@PreAuthorize` rules to take effect, you must add the annotation `@EnableGlobalMethodSecurity` to the security configuration, the final code must look like this:

 ```java
 // src/main/java/com/example/menu/SecurityConfig.java